jasylwong/gilded_rose_js/README.md

 ## <a name="self_reflection">Self-reflection</a>

 I found this a really difficult task, but actually also really enjoyed it in the process.
-It took me a while to really get to grips with what the objective was.
+It took me a while to fully get to grips with what the objective was.
 However, once I did, the strategy I wanted to use came easily:
 1. Get passing tests with the legacy code
 2. Refactor the legacy code to ensure my tests remain green
 3. Refactor my own code

-(Which now that I look back at it, isn't far from the original TDD cycle 😉 )
+(Which now that I look back at it, isn't that far from the original TDD cycle 😉 )

 It also took me quite a while to get around my head around all those nested if/else conditionals!
 What I found helpful was making each type of item a sub-title in my notepad.
 I then went through the code, listing each item characteristic down as I went.